-In the Final Salary Scheme there was a past service deficit of £68.5 million, corresponding to a funding level of 97.0%.

-The valuation of the Final Salary Scheme is within the "funding corridor" of 95% to 105% and it has been agreed that it is acceptable for there to be no adjustments to benefits.

-In the Career Average Scheme there was a small past service deficit of £0.44 million, corresponding to a funding level of 73.5%.
+- In the Final Salary Scheme there was a past service deficit of £68.5 million, corresponding to a funding level of 97.0%. - The valuation of the Final Salary Scheme is within the "funding corridor" of 95% to 105% and it has been agreed that it is acceptable for there to be no adjustments to benefits. - In the Career Average Scheme there was a small past service deficit of £0.44 million, corresponding to a funding level of 73.5%.
 In accordance with the transitional arrangements set out in the Funding and Valuation Regulations, the Career Average Scheme actuarial valuation at 31 December 2016 has no impact on the benefits payable.

-The funding position of both the Final Salary Scheme and the Career Average Scheme improved by the time of signing the Actuarial Valuation in February 2018 when the funding level of the Final Salary Scheme was estimated by the Actuary to be around 100% and the Career Average Scheme was estimated to be over 100%.
+Since the valuation date the funding position of both the Final Salary Scheme and the Career Average Scheme has improved and at the time of signing the Actuarial Valuation in February 2018 the funding level of the Final Salary Scheme was estimated by the Actuary to be around 100% and the Career Average Scheme was estimated to be over 100%.